MicrosoftDocs/Viva/Viva/solutions/healthy-okr-program-overview.md

 **Select the core focus area you want to improve**

-We’ve identified a select number of core topics that are key to running a great program, such as:
+We’ve identified a select number of core topics that are key to running a great program, such as

 - Writing great OKRs
 - OKR alignment